Skip to main content

 Probation Period

 The length of the probationary period is subject to variation among different companies and relies on the terms outlined in the employment contract.
-As there is no legal stipulation regarding the duration of probation, it typically spans from three (3) to six (6) months in Malaysia, as indicated in the employment agreement.
+As there is no statutory maximum probation period under the Employment Act, it typically spans from three (3) to six (6) months in Malaysia, as indicated in the employment agreement.

 In today’s dynamic work landscape, there is a growing trend towards greater flexibility in the duration of probationary periods.
 Organizations are acknowledging the importance of customizing probation lengths to align with the complexity of roles and the adaptability demanded by various job functions.